cockroachdb/docs/src/current/molt/molt-fetch.md

 		- Alternatively, set the `--use-implicit-auth` flag to use [implicit authentication]({% link {{ site.current_cloud_version }}/cloud-storage-authentication.md %}).

-		- Ensure the Google Cloud Storage bucket is created and accessible to CockroachDB.
+		- Ensure the Google Cloud Storage bucket is created and accessible by CockroachDB.

 - Do not use public cloud storage in production.